KP-100/cryptography-ciphers/README.md

 # Cryptography Ciphers

 This repository contains implementations of classical cryptography ciphers in **C**.
-All ciphers in this repository are a basic implementation.
+All ciphers in this repository are a basic implementation focused on learning rather than perfect production grade ciphers.
 Advanced version of them will arrive in near future.

 Currently implemented: